ETVO/femai-blocks/README.md

-# GPR Blocks
+# FEMAI Blocks

+by Estevão Rolim

-WordPress plugin exclusively developed for the **GPR Empreendimentos** website that can be accessed [here](http://gprinvestimentos.com.br/).
+WordPress plugin exclusively developed for the **FEMAI Empreendimentos** website.

 Based on
 - OOP **PHP** for WordPress